rsimpsonn/name-matching-alg/README.md

 Assignment during internship at Acorns.

 Use pip ($ pip install rosette_api) to install the Rosette API.
 Run with Python3 in command line.

+Script will request a CSV file structured with rows of Full Names, last 4 of SSNs and optional emails.
+See example data.csv.
-Will print a dictionary of test employer's data to matching Acorns IDs.
+Will print a dictionary of CSV info to matching Acorns IDs (test data).